 Determine and Bind a Work Domain

-There are two flavors of Android Enterprise ), Google Managed and Meraki Managed:
+There are two flavors of Android Enterprise: Google Managed Domain and Meraki Managed Domain.

 - Google Managed Domain - This is an Android Enterprise deployment that capitalizes on existing Google services.
 If services such as Gmail, Google Calendar, Google Docs, etc. are being used, it is likely a Google Managed Domain.
 This can be enabled in the Google Admin Console as a super administrator.
 Navigate to Security > Manage EMM provider for Android and copy the token.
 This will be entered in the first step of the process.
 Check the "Enforce EMM policies on Android Devices" to require SM be installed on the device in order to access Google services.

 If the free Android Enterprise subscription has not already been added to the Google Domain please reference the following article to enable it.
 The section that states "If you are a G Suite customer" provides more information about enabling the free subscription: https://support.google.com/work/andr.../6174046?hl=en